 Tempered glass is annealed glass that is made four times stronger.
 Once glass is tempered, it can’t be cut, so tempering doesn’t take place until the annealed glass is finished and cut to size to put into the window frame.
 To temper the annealed glass, it’s heated to above 1200 degrees Fahrenheit and then rapidly cooled.
 Heat-soaked tempered glass is made by baking the tempered panes at 550 degrees Fahrenheit.
 Baking it tests the stability of the glass: if the glass breaks, then its unstable and can’t be used.

 To learn more about the kinds of glass used in Milpitas, CA replacement windows, you can talk with our expert team at California Custom Creations.
-You can see us at 1406 Melwood Drive, San Jose, CA 95118, or you can call us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can call us at (408) 316-6293 to make an appointment for a free in-home consultation.